mathigon/textbooks/content/chaos/content.md

 same input data.
 To his surprise, the weather predictions created in both cases were completely different!

-At first, Lorenz thought there must be a bug in the code – but he quickly worked out what was actually going on.
+{.r} At first, Lorenz thought there must be a bug in the code – but he quickly worked out what was actually going on.
 When running the simulation a second time, he had rounded some of the input values to fewer decimal places (for example 0.506 instead of 0.506127).
 Even though the difference is tiny, less than 0.1%, it seems to have been enough to cause the simulation to make completely different forecasts.
+_{button.next-step} Continue_

 ---
 > id: butterfly-1